Cot and Baby Mattresses Explained

 The main issue with allergies is when cot covers and sleeping blankets are not adequately cleaned on a 60-degree wash.
 This is when dead skin, dust from the environment or other contaminants can make a home in your babies cot.
 Natural fibres are more breathable than their synthetic and foam based counterparts.
 This helps to reduce mould spores and allergens from nesting in your babies cot.

 Whilst a cot mattress maybe hypoallergenic once it is out of the packaging this level allergy reduction will entirely depend on the cleaning and maintenance undertaken by parents.
-We would advise you put more thought into the actual materials than whether they are labelled as hypoallergenic as even polyester can be labelled as allergen free!
+We would advise you to put more thought into the actual materials than whether they are labelled as hypoallergenic as even polyester can be labelled as allergen-free!